-Senate Bill No. 973 seeks to amend the existing laws governing the disclosure of police recordings made by body-worn cameras and dashboard cameras under the Freedom of Information Act (FOIA).
+Senate Bill No. 973 seeks to amend the Freedom of Information Act (FOIA) concerning the disclosure of records from police body-worn cameras and dashboard cameras.
 The bill repeals Section 29-6d of the general statutes and introduces new definitions such as "requesting party," "involved person," and "redact."
 It establishes requirements for law enforcement units to comply with technical specifications for recording equipment, mandates the use of body-worn cameras during public interactions, and outlines the conditions for reviewing and disclosing recordings.
-The bill also introduces provisions for redaction fees, allowing agencies to charge for the labor involved in redacting sensitive information, while ensuring that certain individuals, such as involved persons and their legal representatives, are exempt from these fees.
+Notably, the bill stipulates that recordings must be disclosed to the public within ninety-six hours of a request, with specific exemptions for certain sensitive recordings.

 Statutes affected: Committee Bill: 29-6d